 UNICEF UK understands that the products we use and the services we purchase could have the potential to fuel modern slavery and we aim to work with organisations and individuals who represent a commitment to our organisational values and mandate to uphold children's rights.
-We have strengthened the due diligence measures in our procurement process to ensure that suppliers and partners have relevant policies, procedures and working practices in place.
+We continue to strengthen the due diligence measures in our procurement process to ensure that suppliers and partners have relevant policies, procedures and working practices in place.
+From 2024, suppliers providing us with the goods we sell on our new e-Commerce platform are included in this process.

-To support us in eliminating the risk of Modern Slavery in our supply chains, we have introduced the UNICEF UK Ethical Purchasing Questionnaire and the Supplier Code of Conduct which must be completed by qualifying Suppliers.
+To support us in eliminating the risk of Modern Slavery in our supply chains, we utilise the UNICEF UK Supplier Questionnaire and the Supplier Code of Conduct which must be completed by qualifying Suppliers.
 These documents promote high human rights and labour standards to inform all suppliers of our expectations as to how their own companies, as well as those of their own suppliers and partners, should conduct themselves.

 The Supplier Code of Conduct is based on guidance/legislation including, but not limited to, the Ethical Trading Initiative Base Code, the International Bill of Human Rights and the International Labor Organisation's Declaration.
-Suppliers completing the Ethical Purchasing Questionnaire must share details on compliance with human rights and labour standards.
+Suppliers completing the Supplier Questionnaire must share details on compliance with human rights and labour standards.
 For commercial organisations that meet the requirements of the Modern Slavery Act 2015, we check that they are compliant.